Math in Upper School

 - Identify arithmetic, geometric, and exponential patterns.

-- Graph linear and quadratic equations and inequalities, and absolute value functions.
+- Graph linear and quadratic equations and inequalities.

 - Solve one-variable equations and linear systems with multiple variables.

-Students focus on geometry, trigonometry, and advanced topics in Algebra.
+Students focus on plane geometry, solid geometry, and the foundations of trigonometry..
 Using The Art of Problem Solving: Introduction to Geometry as a core text, students continue to utilize advanced problem-solving skills, perseverance, and creativity through projects and explorations of mathematical topics.
 This integrated “hands-on” course enables students to explore design-thinking and STEM-based projects and ideas into their learning.